Chapter 5 R Coding Basics

 ## [1] NA

-“NAs introduced by coercion” means that R didn’t know how to convert “six” to a numeric value, so it instead turned it into an NA, representing a missing value.
+“NAs introduced by coercion” means that as.numeric didn’t know how to convert “six” to a numeric value, so it instead turned it into an NA, representing a missing value.

 Data structures refers to how R stores data.
 It’s easy to get lost in the weeds here, so we’ll start with the focus on the most common and useful data structure for your work: data frames.

 Data frames consist of data stored in rows and columns.
-If you’ve ever worked with a spreadsheet (i.e. Excel), it’s essentially that with the caveat that all data stored in a column must be of the same type.
-Again, different columns can have different data types, but within a column all the data needs to be the same type.
-R will convert your data otherwise to make it all the same.
-A common error is a single character in a column of numerical values leading to the entire column to be interpreted as character values; similar to what we discussed above.
-Errors like this most often stem from mistakes in recording and importing your data so be careful!
+If you’ve ever worked with a spreadsheet, it’s essentially that with the caveat that all data stored in a column must be of the same type.
+Different columns can have different data types, but within a column all the data needs to be the same type.

 names <- c("Alice", "Bob", "Charlie", "David", "Eve")